AnthonyTippy/Crestron-EDK-Superscripts/README.md

 # Crestron-EDK-Superscript
 Crestron Powershell script to pull device information and issue commands to many devices on an IP list.
+Once script has ran, it will export the data gathered out to a CSV file for consumption.

 This powershell script requires fairly little modification and can be used to gather information on hundreds of crestron devices on a network across multiple subnets.